- My LS

 In following this guidance, providers of legal services, as employers, will be promoting fair access to the legal profession.

-Employers should also be aware that work experience may now count towards an individual’s qualifying work experience (QWE) for the purposes of the Solicitors Qualifying Exam (SQE), particularly where placements are more complex in nature and over a longer time period.
+Employers should also be aware that work experience may now count towards an individual’s qualifying work experience (QWE) for the purposes of the Solicitors Qualifying Exam (SQE), particularly where placements are of a longer period of time and more complex in nature.

 The legal profession has become increasingly competitive, with the number of law graduates having increased by 45% in the past decade.

-Many individuals looking to qualify as a solicitor will seek to undertake some form of work experience within the profession before applying for training contracts, or longer placements for QWE for the SQE.
+Many individuals looking to qualify as a solicitor will seek to undertake some form of work experience within the profession before applying for training contracts, or longer placements for qualifying work experience for the SQE.

 - gain exposure to legal work and therefore the ability to make an informed career choice

-- prove their commitment to joining the profession to prospective employers
+- demonstrate their commitment to joining the profession to prospective employers

-Where competition for work experience is intense, individuals may be faced with a choice between taking placements under conditions that are not in their best interests, or not taking placements at all.
+Where competition for work experience is intense, there's the potential for individuals to be faced with a choice between taking placements under conditions that are not in their best interests or not taking placements at all.

 This environment raises significant issues for equality, diversity and social mobility, both for students and for the future of the profession.